 Your employee handbook should cover the ins and outs of working at your service.
 This will include job descriptions, dress code requirements, time-off procedures, conduct policies, and more.

 The introduction to your handbook will provide a high-level overview of your service.
-Include a welcome letter to your staff, the history of your service, and your service mission and vision.
+Include a welcome letter to your staff, the history of your service, and your company values such as your service mission and vision.
 This will clearly outline your service’s brand and values, setting the tone for future expectations.

-To begin you’ll want to make sure you’re familiar with relevant employment relations and health and safety legislation.
-This will help you understand what you need to offer in terms of leave, sick leave, etc. You should also look into what your state licensing regulations require in regards to a handbook.
+To begin you’ll want to make sure you’re familiar with relevant employment relations and health and safety legislation, as well as legal obligations.
+This will help you understand what you need to offer in terms of leave, sick leave, employee health and safety guidelines, etc. You should also look into what your state licensing regulations require in regard to a handbook.
 Some have specific requirements but others do not.

 Job Description and Details

-Next, outline the various job descriptions and responsibilities of various positions at your service.
-Be sure to include information like offered benefits, time-off, company holidays, number of sick days, etc.
+Next, outline the various job descriptions and responsibilities of various positions at your service, including non-exempt employees if you have any.
+Be sure to include and inform employees with standard information like offered employee benefits, time- off, company holidays, number of sick days, etc.

-Your policies and service operating information will take up a large portion of your handbook as they outline protocol and set your expectations of staff members.
-Be sure to include the following policies in your handbook:
+Your policies and service operating information will take up a large portion of your handbook as they outline protocol and set your expectations for employee behavior and code of conduct.
+Be sure to include the following employment policies in your handbook:

 - Phone usage